johnwcowan/pdp8x/devs.md

 This device corresponds loosely to the VC8-E oscilloscope controller, but behaves more like a turtle-graphics window.
-It is connected to a graphics screen.
+It is connected to a graphics canvas.
 It has two 32-bit registers X and Y, which are both 0 to address the pixel in the center of the screen.
 There is also a 1-bit register GF